verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] My therapist knows all your names.
 - [ ] Your mind is my favourite place to wander.
 To get lost.
 - [ ] You see beauty in things most people miss.
+- [ ] You handle hard things with so much grace.